tum-ens/urbs/doc/theorydoc/AP_prob.rst

    \Delta t\overline{PG}_p^\text{up}\kappa_{p}\underline{r}^{\text{out}}_{pc} f^{\text{out}}_{pt}.

 Fifthly, there are some processes which have a different ramping up gradient while starting than while producing.
-This is usualy defined with the help of a so called starting time.
+This is usually defined with the help of a so called starting time.
 The following equations transform the starting time into a starting ramp and implement the starting ramp only during start, either as the only ramping constraint when no ramp up gradient is defined or by replacing during start the rampiong up constraint which uses the ramping up gradient: